TheSharks/WildBeastDocs/docs/install_linux.md

 Property | Explanation | Notes
 -------- | ----------- | -----
 master | The highest possible access level of 9.
-Full permissions. |  Only give this to yourself and maybe others you really trust. level1, level2, level3 | Settable access levels that give users access to certain commands. | Default access levels can be found in [the command files](https://github.com/SteamingMutt/WildBeast/tree/master/runtime/commands).
+Full permissions. |  Only give this to yourself and maybe others you really trust. level1, level2, level3 | Settable access levels that give users access to certain commands. | Default access levels can be found in [command reference](http://docs.thesharks.xyz/commands/).
 Notice: By default, when WildBeast joins a server it will set the owner's access level to 5.
 This is to give them control over normal users.

 ###API keys section